Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ### LayoutMorph intro

-Command-click on the larger, skyBlue rectangle to get its "construction halo".
+Command-click (Windows button3) on the larger, skyBlue rectangle to get its "construction halo".

 ![Cuis Window](LayoutTour/Cuis-006.png)